itsays-zqc/my-website/docs/examples/SDK Examples/Active_Device/Photodetector.md

 `pj.analysis()` parameters：

 - `name`--Custom name
 - `monitor`--Name of the `power_monitor` for calculating optical generation rate.
-The `power_monitor` is required to be of 3D type
+The `power_monitor` is required to be of 3D type.
-- `average_dimension`--Set the direction to take the average of the optical generate rate
+- `average_dimension`--Set the direction to take the average of the optical generate rate.
-- `light_power`--Set the power of the light source, measured in W. The optical generation rate will be scaled based on the power
+- `light_power`--Set the power of the light source, measured in W. The optical generation rate will be scaled based on the power.

 <br/>